HAVANA — Rafael Álvarez was up at 6:30 a.m. to warm milk for his baby daughter when he heard the sound of pebbles falling.

 “It was a tremendous explosion – boom!” second-floor resident Yuslemy Díaz recalled.
 “People on the third and fourth floors were stranded because they couldn’t get down.
 It was a madhouse.”

-Workers brought in a truck-mounted crane to deliver meals to stranded residents.
+Workers brought in a truck-mounted crane to deliver meals to stranded residents. to know how it works, you can learn more about it here

 They built a makeshift wooden staircase.
 Authorities began relocating residents on the 9th and 10th floors.